 The research guide, compiled by LA Créole members, explains where to find census records, church records and vital records and offers guidance on how to use them.
 It is a good tool to orient yourself to resources locally and on line.

-• La Créole Journals
+• La Créole Journal (Tables of Contents)

-• Index to La Créole Journals
+• La Créole Journal (Index)

 The first nine issues of the Journal indexed to reflect the wide scope of research by members.
 Are your ancestors represented?
-Check it out.
+Check it out!